Smoopfrog/tscookbook/README.md

 - **Database**: MongoDB is used to store the recipe data, user profiles, and authentication tokens.

+- **Image Handling**: Multer is integrated for handling image uploads on the server, and Cloudinary is used for image storage and management.

 ## Installation

 1. Clone the repository: